-Costs: This measure has no fiscal impact on BOE.
+Costs: This measure does not impact the BOE's budget.

-Revenue Impact: Pending.
-Los Angeles County reports that the total impact on property value has not yet been determined.
-However, preliminary findings indicated that the gas leak did not cause a significant decline in property value.
+Revenue Impact: Los Angeles County reports that the gas leak impact on property value did not cause a significant decline in property value.
+As such, the revenue impact will be insignificant.